isadpc/aDNA_LD_public/README.md

 ## Snakemake

-The files in the `snakefiles` directory are not directly used in this setting, but can be used in conjunction with `snakemake` to rerun the entire raw analysis and replicate our simulation results entirely.
+The files in the `snakefiles` directory are not directly used in this setting, but can be used in conjunction with `snakemake` to rerun the entire analysis and replicate our simulation results fully.

 ## Source Code

 The `src` directory contains implementations of:

- 1. Coalescent simulations with serial sampling
+ 1. Coalescent simulations with serial sampling (including two )
  2. A python-based implementation of the Li-Stephens Model (using `numba`)
  3. Theoretical formulas for the correlation in tree-length and tree height across two loci in scenarios with serial sampling.